British Society for Eighteenth-Century Studies

 BSECS also commits to academic representation that encourages further engagement of scholars from diverse institutions and disciplines.
-It implies stronger links with small, medium size and bigger institutions.
+This fosters stronger links with small, medium size and bigger institutions.
 It also means that the Society will ensure that a wide range of disciplines are fully represented within the membership and the executive committee.

 BSECS strives to create a fully inclusive community of scholarship that represents all those interested in eighteenth-century studies.
 This means that the Society must be fair and transparent in its support for:

 - researchers and scholars working in a full range of relevant academic disciplines;

 - researchers and scholars regardless of professional status (from postgraduate students to senior academics, as well as those without academic appointments);

 - researchers and scholars working throughout the United Kingdom and, where relevant, internationally.

 BSECS understands the importance of gender-inclusive language, and so we encourage members to adopt gender-neutral language in all Society-associated documentation, and at Society-sponsored meetings, workshops, and conferences.

 BSECS affirms that differences are to be not only to be respected, but also embraced.
 For this reason, the Society makes the following commitments:

 - Actively to promote equality of opportunity for all within the Society and, as far as possible, within eighteenth-century studies more widely;

 - To ensure that the decision-making processes of the Society’s executive officers are fair and transparent;